 Are you feeling tired?
 You’re not alone.
 Roughly 25% of women have trouble sleeping at any given time.
 As our female bodies go through seemingly endless hormonal changes, it can be hard to fall asleep and stay asleep.
 But researchers have found there may be an unexpected factor contributing to the modern epidemic of exhaustion: the birth control pill.

 To understand how hormonal contraception can affect a woman’s sleep, it’s important to first know how human sleep is structured.
 Shut-eye actually happens in phases.
 In stage 1, which only lasts a few minutes, we experience brain waves called alpha and theta waves.
 This is very light sleep where we can still be easily awoken.
-In stage 2, the brain causes a sudden increase in wave activity.
-Stages 3 and 4 are where the deep, restorative rest we all long for happens.
-This is slow wave sleep, in which the brain is producing delta waves.
+In stage 2, there is medium level sleep, where we typically spend half the night.
+It helps to restore our bodies, but not as much as deep sleep, which is Stage 3.
+Stage 3 is where the deep, restorative rest we all long for happens.
 We get our energy for the next morning, consolidate what we learned during the day for our long-term memory bank, and repair our bodies during this time.
 Finally, there’s Rapid Eye Movement or REM sleep.
-This stage is when most of our dreaming occurs.
+This stage is when most of our dreaming occurs, which is very important for coming up with solutions to life’s problems, keeping our memory sharp, and keeping our mood balanced.

-Ladies actually have a special sleep advantage: We are naturally capable of getting more of that deep, stage 3 sleep, compared to men.
+Women actually have a special sleep advantage: We are naturally capable of getting more of that deep, stage 3 sleep, compared to men.
 But researchers have discovered that women taking the artificial hormones found in the Pill don’t get the same benefit.
 Their body temperatures were elevated, and they experienced less stage 3 sleep compared to women who were experiencing their natural menstrual cycles without the synthetic hormones found in contraceptives.
 I asked Dr. Lynn Keenan about this phenomenon.
-She is Program Director of the Sleep Medicine Fellowship, and a NaProTECHNOLOGY expert, at the University of California, San Francisco – Fresno.
+She is Program Director of the Sleep Medicine Fellowship, and a NaProTECHNOLOGY expert, at the University of California, San Francisco–Fresno.

 What natural hormones have to do with good sleep